How We Control Gophers, Ants & Squirrels at Rose Haven

 Tony Cherniss is our go-to pest control guy.
 His company is Vineyard Valley Pest Control, and he does commercial, residential and agricultural pest control.
 He was kind enough to instruct me about what he can and can not do to help us at Rose Haven.
-He is very knowledgeable about the least dangerous and safest methods of controlling pests, is not a poison and leave kind of guy, and understands our position as a public garden.
+He is very knowledgeable about the least dangerous and safest methods of controlling pests.
+He is not a poison‑and‑leave kind of guy, and understands our position as a public garden.
 He is also interested in water‑wise gardening.

 - If a gopher hole is open it is old and does not get treated.
 Active holes are carefully plugged by the gophers.
 You can usually look around the site and see other mounds and shoved up dirt in that area.

-- The ants in our garden are native Harvester ants.
-We can ask them to move by using pea gravel, or other gravel or coarse D.G. around spots where they are not welcome.
+- Most of the ants in our garden are native Harvester ants.
+We can ask them to move by using pea gravel, or other gravel, or coarse decomposed granite around spots where they are not welcome.
 They like areas where there are weeds; they harvest the seeds.
 (Letting certain weeds grow is how we have encouraged the wildlife at our home without feeding the vermin.)